alemart/surgescript/docs/engine/actor.md

 Actor
 =====

 The Actor component is used to associate a sprite to a target object.
-The target object is required to be tagged as an *"entity"*.
+The target object is required to be an [entity](entity).
+It's recommended to use only one actor per entity.

 Factory
 -------

 #### Actor

-`SurgeEngine.Actor(spriteName)`
+`SurgeEngine.Actor(sprite)`

 Spawns a new Actor component with the given sprite name.

 *Arguments*

-* `spriteName`: string.
+* `sprite`: string.
 The name of the sprite (defined in the *sprites/* folder).

 *Returns*